kvonkoni/imgcomparetool/README.md

 ###### Windows 10

-Download the current release of ImgCompareTool-win10.exe to your desired location and run the application.
+Download the current release of ImgCompareTool-win10.exe, located on the [releases]( https://gitlab.com/kvonkoni/imgcomparetool/-/releases ) page, to your desired location and run the application.

 ###### Mac OS 10.15

-Download and extract ImgCompareTool-macos-10.15.zip to your desired location.
+Download and extract ImgCompareTool-macos-10.15.zip, located on the [releases]( https://gitlab.com/kvonkoni/imgcomparetool/-/releases) page, to your desired location.
 Run the ImgCompareTool file in the extracted directory.

 ###### Mac OS 10.14